RetainCountZero/SQL-Scripts/README.md

 * *BelVis-Render-EnergyDistributionBookTemplatePFM.sql*

   This script renders a HTML text (via DBMS_OUTPUT) that consists of the book-templates defined in the function "Energiemengen Verteilen".

+* *BelVis-Recreate-MV-Ext-Stat.sql*

+  This script can be used to correct the ORA-12048 & ORA-00904 error combination.
+The error is related to Oracle's extended statistics feature in 12.1.x.
+This script avoids downtime in comparison to using DbMaintence.